 Next, you will need to find some ginger essential oil.
 I would highly recommend finding CO2 extracted ginger essential oil – just search Google and you’ll find many places to buy it.

 Why CO2 extracted you ask?
 Well, the short answer is that this method produces a very pure product, without the use of solvents, nor does it degrade the ginger oils in any way.
 You’ll get a super clean ginger flavour.
 Other ginger essential oils will work as well, just avoid using oleo-resins.

 Lastly, you will need to add 20 drops of the CO2 extracted ginger root to every 100 ml of alcohol (3.3 ounces).

 Voila, you now have Jamaica Ginger.
 This recipe makes the least potent version, and I recommend it because you can always add a few more drops if the ginger flavour isn’t strong enough.
 However, an overly potent version (i.e. 40 to 50 drops per 100 ml) might over-power many of the drinks you try to work it into.
-But as always, this recipes is just a starting point, if 50 drops work for your drinks so be it.
+But as always, this recipe is just a starting point, if 50 drops work for your drinks so be it.

 Now I’m sure someone will bring up the concentration/distillation step from the original recipe.
 Yes, technically we would have to nearly triple the amount of ginger oil (i.e. 50 to 100 drops per 100 ml), but as per the description from the manual: “A single drop swallowed will almost produce suffocation.”
 Again, probably a little too potent for our application.

 There are a few cocktail recipes that call for Jamaica Ginger, but where this product shines is ginger ale.
 Because the ginger oils are preserved in the alcohol, adding some to a glass of soda water with some simple syrup will give you a naturally flavoured ginger ale.
 And if you like something stronger than soda, try a Rye & Ginger.

 For more great insight into the world of soda, fountain ingredients pick up a copy of Fix the Pumps if you don’t already have one.